Voultapher/sort-research-rs/writeup/lomcyc_partition/text.md

 ### Performance measurement

 The benchmarked branchless versions are not exactly the same as the ones analyzed here.
-The benchmarked versions perform manual loop unrolling because LLVM 16 as used by rustc auto-unrolls the partition loop on x86 but not on Arm.
+The benchmarked versions perform manual loop unrolling because LLVM 16 as used by the tested rustc auto-unrolls the partition loop on x86 but not on Arm.
 In addition they also workaround [sub-optimal code-gen](https://github.com/rust-lang/rust/issues/117128) for branchless pointer increments.
 The tested versions are found [here](https://github.com/Voultapher/sort-research-rs/tree/lomcyc-partition-bench/src/other/partition).

 <img src="assets/zen3_buildup/lomuto_branchless.png" width=960 />

 Observations:

 - Even though the loop body of lomuto_branchless consists of significantly more instructions than lomuto_branchy, lomuto_branchless is 2-3x more efficient for this kind of input pattern over the total runtime of the sort implementation.
 It achieves this mainly by avoiding costly CPU re-steers caused by mispredicted branches.
 The partition makes up only one part of the total ipnsort runtime.
 Sub-partitions with `len <= 32` are handled by a dedicated [small-sort](https://github.com/Voultapher/sort-research-rs/blob/lomcyc-partition-bench/ipnsort/src/smallsort.rs#L414).
 The speedup for the partition in isolation is ~3.7-3.9x.
 - lomuto_branchless reaches peek measured throughput at input length 200.
 There are two opposing factors at play.
-The total amount of work that needs to be performed grows by `O(N x log(N))` where `N` is the input length, and CPU caches, which have an inverse effect on throughput.
-The cold benchmarks perform a step before each measurement that [overwrites](https://github.com/Voultapher/sort-research-rs/blob/lomcyc-partition-bench/benches/modules/util.rs#L128) the instruction caches and branch-prediction caches with unrelated values.
+The total amount of work that needs to be performed grows by `O(N x log(N))` where `N` is the input length.
+As well as the CPU caches, which have an inverse effect on throughput.
 The more similar work is performed the better the relevant caches will help in completing the work as fast as possible.
 The equilibrium point for these two factors will depend on the kind of work performed as well as micro-architectural details.
-"Hot" benchmarks are also possible but arguably [of little value](https://github.com/Voultapher/sort-research-rs/blob/main/writeup/intel_avx512/text.md#hot-benchmarks).
+The cold benchmarks perform a step before each measurement that [overwrites](https://github.com/Voultapher/sort-research-rs/blob/lomcyc-partition-bench/benches/modules/util.rs#L128) the first level instruction cache and branch-prediction caches with unrelated values.
+This measures a scenario where prior parts of a hypothetical larger program already loaded or generated the data that will be sorted into the suitable data caches.
+In this scenario the first level instruction cache and branch predictor caches are trained on other work than the sort implementation.
+"Hot" benchmarks are also possible but arguably [of little value](https://github.com/Voultapher/sort-research-rs/blob/main/writeup/intel_avx512/text.md#hot-benchmarks), as they measure a scenario where a program does nothing but sort inputs, which is unlikely to be a realistic use case.

 ### Efficiency of branchless code